Charges sought against deposed Catalan leaders

 Puigdemont's next move

-Puigdemont's Catalan European Democratic Party held a meeting at its headquarters Monday morning.

-Madrid had said Puigdemont would be eligible to run in the December vote, but it also suggested he would likely be arrested.
+Puigdemont's party, as well as the pro-independence Republican Left, have both said they will take part in the election.
+Before charges were filed against, him the Spanish government said Puigdemont would be eligible to stand.

+Speaking at the weekend from his hometown of Girona, Puigdemont said that he still intended to build an independent country.
+He called on Catalans to opposed Madrid's rule in a democratic, peaceful fashion.

 Before the prosecutor's announcement, Puigdemont posted a photograph on social media Monday that had been taken from inside the Catalan government's building with the caption, "Good morning" in Catalan and a smiley face.
-The photo had been clearly taken on a previous day and there was no sign that had entered the building on Monday.
+The photo had been clearly taken on a previous day and there was no sign that had entered the building on Monday, causing confusion over his whereabouts.

-Puigdemont had shown no signs of backing down, saying from his hometown of Girona at the weeekend that he still intended to build an independent country.
-He has called on Catalans to opposed Madrid's rule in a democratic, peaceful fashion.

 Deep divisions